 Let the reading games begin!

-The students have started posting their reactions on the Silver Birch online community… here are some delightful bits of conversation from the Margaret and the Moth Tree forum.
+The students have started posting their reactions on the Forest of Reading online community… here are some delightful bits of conversation from the Margaret and the Moth Tree forum.🙂

 “I think this book was awesome because it showed a lot of caring and it also showed how a little girls life could become spectacular, in just a little time!”